Hanwell: Hanwell Flight of Locks

 The Hanwell flight of six locks raises the Grand Union Canal by just over 53 ft and has been designated a scheduled monument by English Heritage.
 At the top of the flight of locks towards Norwood Green is the Three Bridges designed by Isambard Kingdom Brunel.
-It is still often referred to on maps by the original canal crossing name of Windmill Bridge and is very close to the spot where the eponymous windmill once stood; attracting the attention of a local Brentford artist, Joseph Mallard William Turner.
-However, there was also a windmill on the grounds where the Hanwell asylum once stood and the original name was Watermill Lane.
-So the true origine of the name appears to originate with the watermill that stood near to the club house of the local golf club house.
+It is still often referred to on maps by the original canal crossing name of Windmill Bridge and is very close to the spot where the eponymous windmill once stood.
+It was painted by Brentford artist, J. M. W. Turner.
+However, there was also a windmill on the grounds where the Hanwell asylum once stood and the original name was Watermill Lane; hence the name appears to originate with the watermill that stood near to the club house of the local golf club house.
 This canal and flight of locks are actually within the boundary of Southall but are named after the local village of Hanwell, which is much closer than either of the villages of Norwood or Southall.